tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 for example the RUT-clocks used at FREMO meetings.
 This has been verified using a Raspberry Pi and a relay board.

-### Developer opportunities
-Contribute to the development of The Module Meeting App.
-It is open source!
+### Open API Access
 Develop against the [open Web API](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/wiki/API-Guidelines).
 Through the API, you can get the status of the clock and start and stop the clock from any other application.
 This makes integration of existing applications and devices easy.
+There is already a working integration of FREMO/RUT pulse driven analogue clocks.

+## Contribute!
+Contribute to the development of The Module Meeting App.
+It is open source!
+See what [issues](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/issues) you can take on.